 2. Apply an underpainting of a neutral oil color or a commercially available oil medium.
 Keep the “fat over lean” principles in mind.

 3. Try adding more medium to your paint to allow better flow and paint consistency when using Claybord.
 Again, remember the “fat over lean” principles and be aware of the amount of medium in the mixture.
 Oil paint mediums can be thought of as 50% fat content.

 4. Apply a thin layer of oil painting ground to the Claybord surface.
 Use a trowel to apply a very thin layer of either Gamblin Oil Painting Ground or Daniel Smith’s White Oil Gesso.
 Both products are made using alkyd resins that dry quickly and when applied to the clay surface, create the most beautiful ground for oil painting.
 A single coat on the Claybord surface will most often dry overnight and be ready to paint.

 NOTE: Although you can completely remove the pigments from your Claybord panel with mineral spirits or sand paper, the oils and resins in your paint may stain the board.
 Also, a mixed media approach can be helpful when using Claybord.
-Try beginning with an acrylic underpainting, scratch into the surface to create detail, and then glaze over detail areas with oil washes.
+Try beginning with a thin acrylic wash as an underpainting, scratch into the surface to create detail, and then glaze over detail areas with oil washes.
 For best results, allow your composition to dry overnight before applying oil washes on top of a fresh underpainting and detail areas because the paint may appear to be dry when in reality, it's still wet underneath.